History History

 The magic of the winter solstice in Newgrange

-It is the period of construction of the site of the Valley of the Boyle: Brú na Bóinne.
-Newgrange, Knowth and Dowth are erected and prove the development of the Neolithic peoples who settled there: art, tomb, astrology with the magic of the winter solstice ray (21/12)
+This is the period of construction of the Boyle Valley site: Brú na Bóinne.
+Newgrange, Knowth and Dowth were erected, demonstrating the development of the Neolithic peoples who settled there: art, tombs, astrology with the magic of the winter solstice ray (December 21).

 2000 av.
 J.-C.